Panzer3232/PCl-code-modularized/README.md

 ### SLURM HPC Environment Setup
 This repository supports use on HPC systems with SLURM.
 To prepare your environment:

 Similarly as explained create venv and install req_new.txt in your HPC system.
 To run training, use the provided SLURM batch script(proposed script) `run_code.sbatch`.
-Replace the dataset path in the script to match your cluster directory structure.
+Replace the dataset path in the script to match your cluster dataset directory path.

 ## Using Docker and Makefile
 The repository includes a Dockerfile and Makefile for easy reproducibility, dependency isolation, and testing.
 I have written a unit test located in `tests/test_runner.py` which validates forward pass of `LinearModel` using mock 2D input to see everything works correctly.
 Below are the make commands to create docker image and run the container.